 Things To Do in Bangkok

-Bangkok and Thailand are known for its street food, it’s bars and general craziness and staying in this area visiting Khao San Road and nearby Rambuttri Road will give you a chance to eat some good food, get some cheap massages, enjoy the nightlife and do some shopping on your first day in Thailand and ease yourself into these 2 weeks in Thailand!
+Bangkok is known for its street food, it’s bars and general craziness and staying in this area visiting Khao San Road and nearby Rambuttri Road will give you a chance to eat some good food, get some cheap massages, enjoy the nightlife and do some shopping on your first day in Thailand and ease yourself into these 2 weeks in Thailand!

 Day 2 – Bangkok & Overnight Train to Chiang Mai